pwintz/sharc/README.md

 ```bash
 sharc --config_file fake_delays.json
 ```
-The `fake_delays.json` file is located in `examples/acc_example/simulation_configs/`, and defines configurations for quickly running the example in serial and parallel mode without actually executing the microarchitecural simulations with Scarab.
+The `fake_delays.json` file is located in `examples/acc_example/simulation_configs/`, and defines configurations for quickly running the example in the serial and parallel mode without actually executing the microarchitectural simulations with Scarab.
-Select other configuration files in ``examples/acc_example/simulation_configs/` to explore the settings available.
+Select other configuration files in `examples/acc_example/simulation_configs/` to explore the settings available.
 For configurations that use Scarab, the time to execute the simulation can range from minutes to hours depending on the number of sample times, the number of iterations used by the MPC optimization algorithm, the prediction and control horizons, and whether parallel or serial simulation is used.

 The results of the simulation are saved into `examples/acc_example/experiments/`.
 Within the appropriate experiment directory, a file named `experiment_list_data_incremental.json` will be populated incrementally during the simulation, so that you can monitor the progress of the simulation.
 At the end of the simulation, `experiment_list_data_incremental.json` is copied to `experiment_list_data.json`.

-A Jupyter notebook `make_plots.ipynb` is located in Within `acc_example/` for generating plots based on the last experiment.
+A Jupyter notebook `make_plots.ipynb` is located within `acc_example/` for generating plots based on the last experiment.

 <!-- - `docker run --rm -it $(docker build -q . --target=examples)`
 - or (to show the build steps), run `docker build . --tag mpc-image --target=mpc-examples && docker run -it --rm mpc-image`.
 If you want the container to persist, delete `--rm`.
-When making a persistant container, you may also wish to name it using `--name mpc-container`.
+When making a persistent container, you may also wish to name it using `--name mpc-container`.
 You may later delete the container by running `docker rm mpc-container`.
 To delete the image, run `docker rmi mpc-image`. -->

-# Software Tools used by this project
-* Docker -- Creates easily reproducible environments so that we can immediately spin-up new virtual machines that run Scarab.
-* Scarab -- A microarchitectural simulator of computational hardware (e.g., CPU and memory).
-* DynamoRIO (Optional - Only needed if doing trace-based simulation with Scarab.)
-* [libmpc](https://github.com/nicolapiccinelli/libmpc) (Optional - Used for examples running MPC controllers)

 # Development in Dev Container

 The context in the dev container (i.e., the folder presented in `/dev-workspace` in the container) is the root directory of the `ros-docker` project.
-Changes to the files in `/dev-workspace` are synced to the local host (outside of the Docker container) where as changes made in the user's home directory are not.
+Changes to the files in `/dev-workspace` are synced to the local host (outside of the Docker container) whereas changes made in the user's home directory are not.

-# Repository Directory Structure
+# Directory Structure

 <!-- - `.devcontainer/`: Directory containing Dev Container configuration. -->
 - `docs/`: Documentation files.